Written by: Bonnie Feldman, DDS, MBA, Anna Simon, BS

 - Diagnosis is more common in older compared to younger patients

-Organizations such as The Foundation for Peripheral Neuropathy work toward reevaluating the current state of care for small fiber neuropathy and raising awareness.
+Specifically, organizations such as The Foundation for Peripheral Neuropathy work toward reevaluating the current state of care for small fiber neuropathy and raising awareness.
 Meanwhile, our team at Your Autoimmunity Connection is connecting patients both with one another and with currently available resources.

 Connecting you with resources